CS61BR/website_fa22/lab02/instructions.md

 nav_order: 1
 ---

+## Starting the Lab

+ - Open the `lab02/` folder in your preferred text editor.
+ - Open the `lab02/` folder in your preferred terminal.
+ - Run `git pull skeleton main` to get the latest version of the skeleton code for this lab.

 ## Debug Exercise 1

 I've created an amazing program to do my math homework for me; unfortunately, it has a bug in it!
 It's supposed to round each calculation to the nearest whole number, but sometimes it gives incorrect results.